 Research across manufacturing programs shows a consistent impact in maintenance once predictive models integrate into CMMS and production workflows.
 Reported outcomes include a 30-50% reduction in unplanned downtime, 20-30% lower maintenance costs, and shorter MTTR driven by earlier intervention windows and better preparation.
 Most programs that reach this level report payback within 18-24 months.

 Maintenance remains a weak link even in highly automated plants because it operates in interruption mode.
 Breakdowns, false alarms, parts shortages, and manual rescheduling consume team capacity.
-Excel typically compensates for this: downtime lists, manual prioritization, informal agreements between shifts.
+Excel typically compensates for this: downtime lists, manual prioritization, and informal agreements between shifts.
 This masks the true state of asset risk.

 A critical insight from the research: predictive maintenance matters only when integrated into CMMS and production workflows.
 Integrated execution transforms prediction into operational value.
 To understand how AI is used in manufacturing, look at maintenance forecasts that connect directly to work orders, spare-part checks, and production-aligned intervention windows.